Radio Tay

 Radio Tay is a group of two Independent Local Radio stations serving Tayside and northeast Fife in Scotland.
-Radio Tay is owned and operated by Bauer Radio, based at studios at 6 North Isla Street in Dundee and forms part of Bauer’s Hits Radio and Greatest Hits Radio network of local stations.
+Radio Tay is owned and operated by Bauer Radio and forms part of Bauer's Hits Radio and Greatest Hits Radio network of radio stations.
+Radio Tay was formerly based at 6 North Isla Street in Dundee, however due to the station vacating the premises, now their only dedicated local show for the Tayside area (weekday breakfast) is broadcast from Radio Forth's studio in Edinburgh.

 Tayside Sound Limited was incorporated on 27 April 1979 to set up a radio station in accordance with the then regulatory body, the Independent Broadcasting Authority.
-Radio Tay commenced broadcasting on Friday 17 October 1980 from the Angus transmitter near Dundee.
-A relay transmitter in Perth opened five weeks later.